smittytone/RP2040-FreeRTOS/README.md

         * `./deploy.sh build/App-Template/TEMPLATE.uf2`.
         * `./deploy.sh build/App-Scheduling/SCHEDULING_DEMO.uf2`.
     * To trigger a build, include the `--build` or `-b` flag: `./deploy.sh -b`.

 ## Debug vs Release

 You can switch between build types when you make the `cmake` call in step 5, above.
-A debug build is made by default, but you can make this explicit with
+A debug build is made explicit with:

 ```shell
 cmake -S . -B build -D CMAKE_BUILD_TYPE=Debug